dvbuntu/compute/_posts/2099-01-01-motivation.md

 This works reasonably well, but doesn't scale for me.
 Discovering subtle trends demands forming careful, complex, statements.
 Being a human being, I make mistakes.
 The smallest typos and the most misguided logical errors live on in my `bash` history.
 So really, I want to write my commands in a [proper text editor](http://vim.org) (even a [heretical one](http://gnu.org/software/emacs/) is fine) and paste them over to the shell.
 The mouse scurries back into my workflow...

 To cut down some of the complexity (and save typing), you might try an interactive scripting environment like [`ipython`](http://ipython.org).
-For most data analysis projects, this has almost everything I need (or is [extensible](http://python.org/pypi/ctypes)).
+For most data analysis projects, this has almost everything built-in (or is [extensible](http://python.org/pypi/ctypes)).
 But inevitably, I still need a text editor to clearly construct my commands.
 Copy-paste burdens me.

 Copying and pasting text might not seem like a serious slowdown.
 But it disrupts flow.
 Your hand leaves the keyboard to struggle with imprecise clicking.
 Your mind shifts from binary keys to an analog cursor.
 And every time you pay the context switching toll.